oilbeater/smart-review/README.md

 which can help you catch errors, performance issues and improve the overall quality of your codebase.

-This project was inspired by [anc95/ChatGPT-CodeReview](https://github.com/anc95/ChatGPT-CodeReview), the main difference is that it allows customizing the `systemMessage` to adjust the focus and output format of the AI review according to one's own needs.
+This project was inspired by [anc95/ChatGPT-CodeReview](https://github.com/anc95/ChatGPT-CodeReview), the main differences are that it allows customizing the `systemMessage` to adjust the focus and output format of the AI review according to one's own needs.
+And it can be triggered from a forked pull request.

 ## Inputs